dead-end/nuzzle/man/README.md

        of the directies.

        ${PWD}/cfg/
-              Nuzzle first looks in  the  cfg  directory  inside  the  working directory  of  the user.
+              Nuzzle first looks in the cfg directory inside the  working  di‐ rectory  of  the  user.
 This is necessary to ensure that nuzzle finds configurations after a build with make.

        ${HOME}/.nuzzle/